undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Pensacola State College was 28:1: that means 28 students per one teacher.
-According to the most recent information, there are 324 faculty members at this school.
-Out of that number, there were 116 male and 208 female faculty members.
+In 2021, this ratio at Pensacola State College was 23:1.
+That means that there were 23 times more students than teachers at this school.
+According to the most recent information, there are 851 teachers at this school.
+This number included 316 male and 535 female faculty members.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Pensacola State College.

 Student Population Diversity Graph